iggredible/Learn-Vim/ch05_moving_in_file.md

 n%    Go to n% in file
 ```

-By the way, if you want to see total lines in a file, you can use `CTRL-G`.
+By the way, if you want to see total lines in a file, you can use `Ctrl-g`.

 ## Window Navigation

 To quickly go to the top, middle, or bottom of your *window*, you can use `H`, `M`, and `L`.

 You can also pass a count to `H` and `L`.
 If you use `10H`, you will go to 10 lines below the top of window.
 If you use `3L`, you will go to 3 lines above the last line of window.
 ```